 Lagos born, Glasgow raised, London based Olubiyi Thomas attended Central Saint Martins from 2010-2013, a graduate of the feted menswear BA programme, having been persuaded that his Fine Art skills may bring fresh perspectives on designing clothes.

-After cutting his teeth at Alexander McQueen in London, and cult underground label Siki Im in New York, he moved to a creative director position at now defunct artisanal London label De Rien, whose client list included James Brown's progressive Hostem and Maureen Doherty's egg in London, as well as New York City stalwart Michael Adjiashvili's pioneering boutique Hotoveli.
+After cutting his teeth at Alexander McQueen in London, and cult underground label Siki Im in New York, he moved to a head designer position at now defunct artisanal London label De Rien, whose client list included James Brown's progressive Hostem and Maureen Doherty's egg in London, as well as New York City stalwart Michael Adjiashvili's pioneering boutique Hotoveli.

 Olubiyi left De Rien in 2015 and moved to establish his namesake label, debuting his maiden collection in June 2016 for Spring Summer.